javedblch/svg-text-to-vector/README.md

 # svg-text-to-path

-> Converts to a vector path all the textfield tags in an SVG file.
+> Convert all the textfield tags in an SVG file to vector paths

 ## Installation